mapme-initiative/oda-portfolio/README.md

 For this, the World Database on Protected Areas (WDPA) is downloaded and pre-processed to correct invalid geometries.
-From the OECD data sharing platform, information about which countries retrieved ODA is fetched.
+From the OECD data sharing platform, information about which countries received ODA is fetched.
 Additional countries to be included in the analysis can be added by manually listing ISO3 codes in a new line in the file called [`additional_isos`](additional_isos).